Structural Periodic Vector Autoregressions: Structural PVAR Analysis

+In view of commonly used identification approaches used for structural VARs, a natural way to identify the PVAR system structurally is to simply generalize the SVAR identification by imposing restrictions for each period.
+That is, we impose the following assumptions on the variance-covariance matrices of the periodic white noise error term

-Structural shocks are often identified based on economic theories and in order to make these shocks economically interpretable.
-Common SVAR identification techniques as short-run, long-run, proxy, sign and inequality restrictions, see \cite{kilian2017structural} for an overview, can also be used for PVARs to identify economically interpretable structural shocks\footnote{Compared to the SVAR setup, \eqref{SPVAR_Trafo} is uniquely solvable, if at least $m(m-1)/2$ restrictions are imposed on $\tb{H}_{0}(s)^{-1}$ for each season $s=1,\dots, S$.
-A trivial way to identify structural shocks is defining $\tb{H}_{0}(s)^{-1}$ as the lower-triangular Cholesky factor of $\Sigma_{\epsilon}(s)$, $s=1,\dots, S$.
-However, this recursive short-run identification method does not necessarily lead to economically interpretable structural shocks. }.
-As these identification methods have to be imposed on \emph{each} season $s=1,\dots S$, this can cause biased results since applying structural identification techniques on the PVAR can be much more restrictive than the same identification scheme used on a VAR.
+where $H_{0}(s) \in \mathbb{R}^{m \times m}$ is invertible due to the non-singularity of $\Sigma_{\epsilon}(s)$.
+For each season $s = 1,\dots, S$, the system of equations consists of $m(m+1)/2$ independent equations and $m^2$ unknowns.
+Thus, \eqref{SPVAR_Scheme1} is uniquely solvable, if at least $m(m-1)/2$ restrictions are imposed on $H_{0}(s)$ for \emph{each} season $s=1,\dots, S$.\footnote{A trivial way to identify structural shocks is defining $H_{0}(s)$ as the lower-triangular Cholesky factor of $\Sigma_{\epsilon}(s)$, $s=1,\dots, S$.
+However, this recursive short-run identification method does not necessarily lead to economically interpretable structural shocks.} Transforming the reduced-form PVAR model \eqref{PVAR_model} by left-multiplying with the inverse SPVAR impact matrix $H^{-1}_{0}(s)$ yields

+where $w_{Sn+s} = H_{0}^{-1}(s)\epsilon_{Sn+s}$ denotes the structural error satisfying $\Sigma_w(s) =Var(w_{Sn+s}) = Var(H_{0}^{-1}(s) \epsilon_{Sn+s}) = \boldsymbol{I}_m$ for all $s=1,\dots,S$.
+This means that, in line with Assumption \ref{Mixing_Assumptions} (ii), the structural errors become a strictly stationary white noise process with the identity matrix as variance-covariance matrix.
+Further, in this setup, the SPVAR model in \eqref{SPVAR_Model1} is indeed able to explain all the periodic contemporaneous effects and the periodic heteroscedasticity of the variables, since the endogenous variables are driven entirely by strictly stationary white noise shocks.